How to Buy Weed at a Dispensary

-Every day for the past six years, hundreds of people walk into a legal cannabis dispensary for the first time.
-Maybe one opens up down the block, or you drive across town, even over to a neighboring state to see it for yourself.
-It’s one of the few places you can go right now, since they’ve been deemed essential businesses.
-Dispensaries have adapted to the COVID-19 retail era with increased delivery services, curbside pick-up, and limits on capacity to maintain safe distances, with many stores are doing more business than usual as people stock up to stay home.
-The one thing that all first-time customers have in common, regardless of the extent one has enjoyed cannabis prior to this moment, is a shared sense of unfamiliarity.
-This isn’t like walking into a liquor store at 21, but it also won’t be anything like exchanging $20 for a ziplock on your former dealer’s couch.
-It’s a completely new kind of experience, and despite how recent its debut, one that has already developed its own standard customs and etiquette.
+The one thing that all first-time customers have in common, regardless of prior cannabis experience or not, is a shared sense of unfamiliarity.
+This isn’t like walking into a liquor store at 21, but it also won’t be anything like exchanging a crinkled $20 for a ziplock on your dealer’s couch.
+It’s a completely different kind of experience, one that has already developed its own standard customs and etiquette.

 So why do these unspoken codes of conduct matter to you?
 Because the more fluent you are in the language of dispensaries and the budtenders that run them, the more likely you are to get great service and walk out of there with something that delivers the effects you seek.
 Here is the ultimate guide to shopping at a dispensary.

-In anticipation of stopping by the dispensary, there are preparations to be made both literally and figuratively.
+In anticipation of stopping by the dispensary, there are few things you’ll need.
 You absolutely need to grab your state-issued ID (driver’s license is best) or passport, and you need to have cash on hand.
 Most dispensaries will have an ATM on-site, but you can expect a stiff additional withdrawal fee.
 Some shops have successfully established a card reader and can swipe a debit card for payment, but those services are always intermittent as providers like Square shut down an account as soon as they realize it’s a cannabis dispensary.
 Just bring cash.

 The other part of the preparations is your mindset.
 You don’t need to educate yourself in cannabis science in order to shop for weed, but coming in with a clear idea or ideas of what you’re looking for will make a huge difference.
 Check in with yourself and how you’d like to feel.
 Do you want to feel happy?
 Do you want clear-headed focus?
 Relief for a specific symptom?
 Something to accompany a particular activity?
 These kinds of parameters will help you and your budtender navigate the shelves successfully.